vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.rst

 The eduk8s project is the third incarnation of a system to support hosting workshops in conjunction with Kubernetes.

-The first incarnation used a tool called Workshopper to provide workshop instructions, but where all work was still down from a users own local computer.
+The first incarnation used a tool called Workshopper to provide workshop instructions, but where all work was still done from a users own local computer.

 The second incarnation resulted in a tool being developed called Homeroom.
 This used JupyterHub to manage on demand creation of workshop sessions in Kubernetes, with work being done through the web browser in a container running in the Kubernetes cluster.
 Homeroom originally targeted just OpenShift, although the most recent versions provided some support for being deployed in other Kubernetes distributions.